andrebiegel/liferay-layout-issue/README.md

 ## Question:

-* is this a consequence of the optimistic locking and i have to live with that? did i missed a puzzle when creating the threads ? maybe some weird .. configurate my hibernate session ... thing ? is possible to add layouts concurrently ?
+* is this a consequence of the optimistic locking and i have to live with that? did i missed a puzzle when creating the threads ? maybe some weird .. configurate my hibernate session ... thing ? is it possible to add layouts concurrently ?

  SO Entry Reference : https://stackoverflow.com/questions/50528192/concurrent-api-layoutlocalservice-addlayout-throws-staleobjectstateexception-in